Atmosphere of Jupiter: Storms and lightning

-Jupiter – southern storms – JunoCam.
+Jupiter's southern storms, from JunoCam.
 False color image.

 The storms on Jupiter are similar to thunderstorms on Earth.
 They reveal themselves via bright clumpy clouds about 1000 km in size, which appear from time to time in the belts' cyclonic regions, especially within the strong westward (retrograde) jets.
 In contrast to vortices, storms are short-lived phenomena; the strongest of them may exist for several months, while the average lifetime is only 3–4 days.
 They are believed to be due mainly to moist convection within Jupiter's troposphere.
 Storms are actually tall convective columns (plumes), which bring the wet air from the depths to the upper part of the troposphere, where it condenses in clouds.
-A typical vertical extent of Jovian storms is about 100 km; as they extend from a pressure level of about 5–7 bar, where the base of a hypothetical water cloud layer is located, to as high as 0.2–0.5 bar.
+A typical vertical extent of Jovian storms is about 100 km; as they extend from a pressure level of about 5±– bar, where the base of a hypothetical water cloud layer is located, to as high as 0.2±– bar.

 Storms on Jupiter are always associated with lightning.
 The imaging of the night–side hemisphere of Jupiter by Galileo and Cassini spacecraft revealed regular light flashes in Jovian belts and near the locations of the westward jets, particularly at 51°N, 56°S and 14°S latitudes.
 On Jupiter lightning strikes are on average a few times more powerful than those on Earth.
 However, they are less frequent; the light power emitted from a given area is similar to that on Earth.
 A few flashes have been detected in polar regions, making Jupiter the second known planet after Earth to exhibit polar lightning.
 A Microwave Radiometer (Juno) detected many more in 2018.

 Every 15–17 years Jupiter is marked by especially powerful storms.
 They appear at 23°N latitude, where the strongest eastward jet, that can reach 150 m/s, is located.
 The last time such an event was observed was in March–June 2007.
 Two storms appeared in the northern temperate belt 55° apart in longitude.
 They significantly disturbed the belt.
 The dark material that was shed by the storms mixed with clouds and changed the belt's color.
 The storms moved with a speed as high as 170 m/s, slightly faster than the jet itself, hinting at the existence of strong winds deep in the atmosphere.